Umbustado/UPSI/README.md

 (*Install package is in **UPSI/bin/Release/UPSI.publish***)

-To get .exe files you need to either clone or download this repository (*click the green button on the top right of this page*)
+To get .exe/.msi files you need to either clone or download this repository (*click the green button on the top right of this page*)

 If you download as a zip - don't forget to extract the files to a folder !